KiiWiiWii/Obsidian/CompSci/CS316/Functional Programming.md

 Large coursework where its just "extra marks"

+bro comes in with 10 mins left- sigma

 # Haskell stuff

 - Define data types to represent problems & and their solutions.